Hailey Baldwin Flaunts Incredible Curves In Tiny Bikini

 Hailey Baldwin isn’t shy when it comes to showing off her incredible body.
 On Wednesday, the model shared a sexy snap on Instagram for her 20.9 million followers to enjoy.
-The photo shows a radiate Hailey perched on a ledge, soaking up the sun while she sipped coffee.
+The photo showed a radiate Hailey perched on a ledge, soaking up the sun while she sipped coffee.
 In the provocative post, Hailey wore a barely-there white bikini, allowing her killer curves to be on full display.

-The 22-year-old accessorized her look with an open, oversized white button up and a straw hat.
+The 22-year-old accessorized her look with an open, oversized white button-up and a straw hat.
 The model also wore earrings and numerous rings.

 In the sexy ensemble, Hailey was able to flaunt her toned abs and long, lean legs.